2014-15 Season Review

-WBB at UMBC
+WBB at Navy

-WBB at W&M
+WBB at Colgate

 Sarah Jones, a former team captain and player in the Big East Conference, joined the Loyola University Maryland women's basketball staff as an assistant coach prior to the 2014-2015 season.